Skip to content

-June 16, 2025, 10:00 am | Read time: 4 minutes
+July 20, 2023, 1:07 pm | Read time: 4 minutes

-1. Misconception: Insulation is not financially viable
+1. Misconception: Insulation is not financially worthwhile

 Although the payback period for roof insulation is somewhat longer than for facade insulation, it is also worthwhile in the long run.
 Another advantage is that the value of the property increases through the energy upgrade of the roof or facade.
-The extent of this increase varies depending on the location but contributes to the overall positive balance of exterior insulation.
+The extent of this increase varies depending on the location, but it contributes to the overall positive balance of exterior insulation.

-More on this: How worthwhile is insulation really for the climate and your wallet?
+Read more: How worthwhile is insulation really for the climate and your wallet?

 2. Misconception: Insulation material is hazardous waste